 Superintendent of the Year

-Topeka, Kansas - The Kansas School Superintendents' Association has selected Smoky Valley Superintendent, Glen Suppes, as the 2019 Kansas Superintendent of the Year.
+Topeka, Kansas - The Kansas School Superintendents' Association has selected Valley Center Superintendent Dr. Cory Gibson as the 2020 Kansas Superintendent of the Year.

 Dr. Gibson has been the proud Superintendent of Schools in the Valley Center School District since 2012.
 Valley Center USD 262 serves more than 3,130 students from the communities of Valley Center, Park City, Kechi, and Wichita.
 He started his administrative career in 2002 as a Principal in Miami, Oklahoma before moving to Pittsburg where he served as a Principal and Assistant Superintendent.
 In 2010 he moved to Halstead, Kansas as the Superintendent of Schools.

 Dr. Gibson received his Bachelors, Masters, and Educational Specialist degrees from Pittsburg State University.
 In November of 2016 he received his Doctorate in Education from the University of Arkansas.
 In 2016 the Wichita Business Journal recognized Dr. Gibson as one of the top 40 leaders under 40.
 He has been very involved with his community.
 He is a charter member of the Valley Center Kiwanis Club, St. Catherine’s Knights of Columbus, Valley Center Fall Festival Committee and is a member of the Valley Center Chamber of Commerce.
 Dr. Gibson has also been very involved with his professional organizations, serving as a Director and President for the Kansas School Superintendents’ Association.
 He also belongs to the Kansas/Missouri Superintendents leadership forum and is a board member for the United School Administrators of Kansas.